sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

-This API allows you to fetch preference values set for a specific customer.
+Retrieves preferences of a specific customer.

 ### Resource Information
 | | |